1

 A Certified Records Manager (CRM) is a professional who has demonstrated expertise in the management of records and information throughout their life cycle.
 CRMs are certified by the Institute of Certified Records Managers (ICRM) after passing a rigorous examination process covering various aspects of records management, including creation, storage, retrieval, protection, and disposition of records.
 They often work in organizations to develop, implement, and oversee records management policies and systems to ensure compliance with legal, regulatory, and operational requirements.

-What degree do you need to be a records manager?
+How to become a records manager?

 What are the key skills and qualifications needed to thrive as a Certified Records Manager, and why are they important?